What is No-Regrets

 When we informed about our snafu, he gave us “These Tourists!” look and asked to sit behind him and his friend in another ATV as they zoomed towards our poor ATV.
 As we sat behind the ATV owner, he drove like a man possessed with only ONE hand on steering wheel and nonchalantly ignoring the extreme convulsions of the ride.
 Once in a while, he would look backwards to us while STILL driving with only ONE hand asking ‘ARE YOU GUYS OKKAY DOWN THERE!!’, only to have us nodding almost instantly so that he can go back to seeing where he is going.

 We finally reached our jinxed ATV and amusingly, someone else had already got us of the snow and neatly parked our ATV besides the road.

-On our way back, it was a childhood dream come true to zoom through the enormous muddy water pool at breakneck speed and dare to have a mud water bath, which is especially better if you are sitting in back seat, where you will have all the fun and get less water on you 🙂
+On our way back, it was a childhood dream come true to zoom through the super water puddle at breakneck speed and dare to have a mud water bath, which is especially better if you are sitting at the back seat 😉

 Take a vehicle with 2 or even 4 seating capacity as it is a lot more fun to do it with a team and also because the ride gets a little monotonous after a while.